Roger Williams National Memorial: Description

 The Roger Williams National Memorial is a 4.5 acre park located near the eastern bank of the Moshassuck River, east of the Rhode Island State House and north of Downtown Providence.
 It stands at the base of College Hill, upon which the early settlement of Providence was concentrated.
 The memorial is separated from the river by Canal Street, and bounded on the other three sides by Smith Street, Park Row, and North Main Street.
 The southern portion of the park has a relatively open grassy area ringed by trees, while the northern portion is more landscaped, with the visitor center housed in the 1736 Antram-Gray House at the northeast corner, and a parking area on the west side.
-Major features in the northern section include the Bernon Grove and the site of the spring which prompted Williams to select the site.
+Major features in the northern section include the Vernon Grove and the site of the spring which prompted Williams to select the site.

 The park's visitor center features an exhibit and video about Roger Williams and the founding of Rhode Island, as well as information about historic sites in Providence.